 Hyperbaric oxygen therapy delivers 100 percent oxygen in a pressurized environment.
 The oxygen-rich blood promotes healing, particularly for chronic wounds in patients with diabetes.
 Treatments increase the body’s own healing factors, stimulate new blood vessel growth in wound tissue, assist with tissue regeneration and healing, and help maintain healthy tissue.

 Our multi-use hyperbaric chamber seats up to six individuals, including a technician.
 The typical session lasts about two hours with four or five patients.
 Oxygen is delivered through a special hood delivery system worn by each patient.
 Most people feel pressure, similar to diving in a pool or riding on an airplane, and clear their ears as pressure increases.
 During treatment, patients may rest, sleep, listen to music or watch a movie.
 We offer a selection of movies to choose from.

 Enloe's Hyperbaric Services provides medically approved treatments with a comprehensive treatment plan.
 Conditions we can treat include:

 - Radiation injuries from radiation treatment for cancer

 - Crush injuries

-The treating physicians at Enloe Hyperbaric Center are Kurt Johnson, MD, medical director of the Enloe Hyperbaric Center, Andrew Knapp, DO, and Scott Zittel, DO, who oversee and administer hyperbaric oxygen therapy.
-Joseph Matthews, MD, Medical Director of Enloe’s Wound/Ostomy Center, will also provide treatment at the Hyperbaric Center.
+The treating physicians at the Enloe Wound/Ostomy & Hyperbaric Center are Kurt Johnson, MD, as well as Andrew Knapp, DO, and Scott Zittel, DO, who oversee and administer hyperbaric oxygen therapy.
+Joseph Matthews, MD, also provides treatment.